-The net proceeds of the Bond will exclusively finance or refinance, in part or in full, projects falling under two Green Project Categories ("Eligible Categories"), as indicated in Table 1.
+The net proceeds of the Bond will exclusively finance or refinance, in part or in full, projects falling under one Green Project Category ("Eligible Category"), as indicated in Table 1.

-- The Eligible Categories are clearly defined and detailed, the Issuer has communicated the nature of the expenditures, the eligibility criteria, and the location of Eligible Projects. - The Environmental Objectives are clearly defined, these are relevant for all the Eligible Projects and set in coherence with sustainability objectives defined in international standards. - The Expected Environmental Benefits are clear and precise, they are considered relevant, measurable, and will be quantified for all the Eligible Projects in the reporting. - The Issuer has transparently communicated that there will be no refinancing.
+- The Eligible Category is clearly defined and detailed, the Issuer has communicated the nature of the expenditures, eligibility criteria, and the locations of Eligible Projects. - The Environmental Objective is clearly defined, relevant and set in coherence with sustainability objectives defined in international standards for the Eligible Category. - The Expected Environmental Benefit is clear, precise, relevant, and measurable.
+It will be quantified for the Eligible Category in the reporting. - The Issuer has transparently communicated that there will be no refinancing.

-- ⇒ The definition and eligibility criteria (selection and exclusion) are clear and in line with international standards for all Eligible Projects. - \Rightarrow Relevant environmental benefits are identified and measurable for all project categories. - \Rightarrow The Issuer has transparently communicated that there will be no refinancing.
+$\Rightarrow$ The definition and eligibility criteria (selection) are clear and in line with international standards for the Eligible Category.

+- $\Rightarrow$ Relevant environmental benefit is identified and measurable for all project categories. - $\Rightarrow\;$ The Issuer has transparently communicated that there will be no refinancing.